Easy 5 Step Maintenance Management Program Audit

 1. Collect information on all the work orders done last year

 If you have maintenance management software this will not be hard to do.
 The software should be able to give you a variety of analysis reports for specific periods.
 You may be able to do an export of all relevant work orders to do more analysis with other tools.
-For example export data to a comma delimited file.
+For example with FastMaint CMMS software export data to a comma delimited file.
 Then open it with spreadsheet software such as Microsoft Excel and do more complex analysis & charting.

 2. Separate unplanned maintenance from planned/ preventative maintenance